saadk738/saadk738/README.md

 ## 🌟 About Me

-I am a passionate and dedicated MERN Stack Developer.
+I am a passionate and dedicated MERN Stack as well as iOS/Android Mobile App Developer.
 With a strong foundation in both front-end and back-end technologies, I specialize in building dynamic and responsive web applications.
 I also have experience in developing mobile applications.
 My goal is to deliver high-quality and efficient solutions that provide an excellent user experience.

-- 👀 I’m interested in full stack web development, mobile app development, and exploring new technologies.
+- 👀 I'm experienced in full stack web development, mobile app development, and exploring new technologies.
 - 🌱 I’m currently learning advanced Node.js and exploring serverless architecture.
 - 💞️ I’m looking to collaborate on open-source projects and innovative web applications.
-- 📫 How to reach me: saadk738@example.com
+- 📫 How to reach me: radat738@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love playing chess and coding challenges.

 ## 🛠️ Tech Stack